Aider-AI/aider/docs/ctags.md

 But it's not ideal to have to manually identify and curate the right set of files to add to the chat.
 It can get complicated, as some changes will need context from many files.
-You may still overrun the context window if individual files are very large.
+And you might still overrun the context window if individual files are very large.

 ## Using a repo map to provide context